kiltandcode/kiltandcode.com/_posts/2020-04-30-how-to-create-a-blog-using-jekyll-and-github-pages-on-windows.md

 **Let's see how it looks!** I'm going to use the free code editor [Visual Studio Code](https://code.visualstudio.com) by [Microsoft](https://www.microsoft.com/) for the remainder of this tutorial to execute commands in a terminal *and* be able to edit the Jekyll files in the same workspace.

-{%
-    include bs-callout.html
-    header='Tip'
-    content='For a list of useful Visual Studio Code extensions, check out my article <a href="https://kiltandcode.com/2020/02/02/visual-studio-code-extensions-that-are-worth-installing/">25+ Visual Studio Code Extensions That Are Worth Installing</a>.'
-%}

 Open the Jekyll folder in Visual Studio Code and create a new terminal *(**Ctrl+`**)*.
 Now we can run the command to build and locally serve our Jekyll blog:

 ```terminal